 Three weeks ago, I returned to public school classrooms as a substitute teacher—for the first time in six years.
-One morning, I stood before a class of noisy, rowdy second graders, and I yelled, waving my arms, punching the focus knobs on the document camera (making the screen image even blurrier), and urging the children to get to work.
+One morning, I stood before a class of noisy, rowdy second graders, and I yelled, waving my arms, punching focus knobs on the document camera (making the screen image even blurrier), and urging the children to get to work.

 8:30 am.
 Two hours till recess.
 I blew the bangs out of my eyes.
 I asked the class for their attention.
 The din grew louder.

 From somewhere in my distant past, Alexander and his terrible, horrible, no-good, very-bad frown slid into the room.
-By 8:34, I was ready to hunt Alexander down and string him from the alphabet clothesline by his “T is for toes.”
+By 8:34, I was ready to hunt Alexander down and string him from the alphabet clothesline by his “t is for toes.”

 I needed to regain control.
 But how?
 I was cornered in a den of thieves.

-I closed my eyes for a teensy second.
+I closed my eyes for a second.
 “Think, Lynn, think.
 Help, Jesus, help.
 What are You up to here?”

 “No, Mrs. Hare.
 We’re working on a loving lesson.”

 “Are You nuts?
 I don’t see anything worth loving.
 Did you see that girl roll her eyes at me and lie to me about that computer?
-And another kid left the room . . . for who knows where.”
+And another kid left the room for . . . who knows where!”

 “Love them for who they are.
 Follow My lead.”

-A smile crept over each child’s face.
+A smile like that crept over Chuck’s face.

 Here’s what I learned: